EMCL-Research-ITSecLab/ctf-watcher/README.md

 ## Manual setup:

 Set up the components on the same or different systems
-1) Install and set up Docker
+1) Install and set up Docker on Systems where the Wazuh Manager and Grafana should run.
 ```
 sudo bash set_up_docker.sh
 ```
-I you have docker allready installed make sure the current user is inside a docker group
+I you have docker allready installed make sure the current user is inside a docker group:
 ```
 sudo groupadd docker
 sudo usermod -aG docker $user